 And having said all this, now you only have to… ehm, prepare for the First Certificate in English.

 Let’s see how to do it without getting crazier than you already are.

-First Certificate in English: How can I prepare for it?
+First Certificate: How can I prepare for it?

 After many gray hairs, years and tons of quid invested in learning languages and obtaining official certificates, the way I see it there are three ways to prepare the FCE: